nartodono/vulnarena/README.md

 |:--:|:--:|
 | *Dynamic Lab Feature* | *PvP Home Page* |

 > **Note:**
-> The images above are a bit blurry due to limited source quality.
+> The images above represent only a small part of Vulnarena.
-> For a clearer view, please watch the demo video in the [Demo](#demo) section below.
+> For a clearer view and more examples, please watch the demo video in the [Demo](#demo) section below.

 ---